varigence/docs/bimlflex/reference-documentation/excel-metadata-addin.md

 Click "Advanced BimlFlex Excel File Upgrade" from the down-carrot menu within Excel Metadata Editor button in the BimlStudio ribbon.
 This will prompt a dialogue box to appear with selection fields requiring the user to enter the path to the three file types mentioned above.

-The default file paths for these files are:
+The default file paths for these files (for a default, English, 64-bit installation) are:

 XLSX: `C:\Program Files\Varigence\BimlFlex\BimlFlex.xlsx`